Murrieta Custom Dentures

 Gentle Care

-Pain-free dentistry is the operating system here, not a tagline.
-Thorough numbing, a calm pace, and sedation options for patients whose anxiety has kept them out of a dental chair for years.
-Denture patients — many of whom are having multiple extractions — need gentleness more than most, and the reviews name it first, consistently.
+Pain-free dentistry is the operating system here, not a tagline — thorough numbing, a calm pace, and sedation for patients whose anxiety has kept them out of a chair for years.
+The reviews name it first, consistently.

 Honest Recommendations

 If a conventional denture serves your mouth and budget well, Dr. Nguyen won’t upsell you into implants.
-If your remaining teeth are failing and a partial is going to fail with them, he’ll tell you that too — with the reasoning behind it.
-Independent ownership means the treatment plan answers to your mouth, not a production quota.
+If your remaining teeth are failing, he’ll tell you that too — with the reasoning.
+Independent ownership means the plan answers to your mouth, not a quota.

-Every path — full, partial, implant-supported — is laid out with its real timeline, real trade-offs, and real dollar figure.
-You see each option in writing before anything starts.
-Plenty of patients take a week or a month to decide.
-The denture will still be here, and so will we — without a follow-up sales call.
+Every path — full, partial, snap-on — is laid out with its real timeline, trade-offs, and dollar figure, in writing, before anything starts.
+Take a week or a month to decide.
+No follow-up sales call.

-Digital impressions, bite analysis, shade matching, facial support analysis, wax try-in, and post-delivery adjustments — every step described on this page actually happens, in this office, for every patient.
-“Custom” isn’t a marketing word here.
-It is the manufacturing process.
+Digital impressions, bite analysis, shade matching, facial-support analysis, wax try-in, post-delivery adjustments — every step on this page actually happens, in this office, for every patient.

 Where You’ll Find Us

-Serving Murrieta, French Valley, and the Temecula Valley
+Serving Murrieta, French Valley & the Temecula Valley

 Promenade Dental Care sits at 26957 Date St., Suite B4, Murrieta, CA 92563 — in the Aldi shopping center just off the Winchester Road and Murrieta Hot Springs intersection, two minutes from the 215.
-If you live in French Valley, we’re probably the closest full-service prosthetic office to your door; from Temecula via Winchester or Clinton Keith, the drive runs ten to fifteen minutes against the worst of it.
+From French Valley we’re likely the closest full-service prosthetic office to your door; from Temecula via Winchester or Clinton Keith the drive runs ten to fifteen minutes.

 Questions We Hear Every Week